LeetLLM

 How do you handle network effects in LLM A/B tests?
 Network effects break simple A/B tests when one user's treatment changes another user's experience.
 Shared AI-edited documents are a typical example: User A's improved edits can make User B happier even if User B is in the control group.
 Use cluster randomization at the team, organization, or document-cluster level.
 For short-lived effects, switchback experiments can also work.

-Which common guardrails should an LLM product consider?
+Which common guardrails should an LLM feature consider?
 Typical choices include p95/p99 latency, error rate, empty-response rate, safety violations, personally identifiable information (PII) leakage, and cost per successful session.
 Block objective per-response safety failures inline; pause or roll back exposure according to predefined persistence rules for aggregate signals.

 How do you test multi-turn conversational effects?
 Randomize by session or conversation, not by request.
 Track conversation-level outcomes such as resolution rate, human handoff, sentiment trajectory, and retention after early turns.
 A bad first answer can poison every later turn.